 To request services new students must call and schedule an intake appointment to discuss their needs and become familiar with Harper College and ADS office procedures and policies.
 You must provide documentation about the nature and functional impact of a disability to receive services.
+Documentation guidelines are available in ADS.

 Deaf/hard of hearing students who require interpreting services must fill out and submit a "Request for Interpreting Services" form at least one week before the beginning of a semester to be assured of receiving these services.
-Conversion of print materials to large print, audio or Braille requires considerable lead time (1-2 months).
+Conversion of print materials to large print, audio or Braille requires considerable lead time (I-2 months).
 All student information is respected and kept strictly confidential!

-Office of Student Financial Assistance Student and Administration Center, A364 925-6248
+Office of Student Financial Assistance

-Veterans' phone, 925-6254
+Veterans' phone, 847.925.6254